codeforkjeff/lumen-sample-app/README.md

 platform.
 It's a starting point for getting a test app running and playing with customization.

-Eventually this will be replaced with some way to generate new skeletal Lumen applications, using sbt template, giter8, activator, or something else.
+Eventually this repository will be replaced with some way to generate new skeletal Lumen applications, using sbt template, giter8, activator, or something else.

 # Installation